wthrowe/spectre/docs/DevGuide/Brigand.md

 \subsubsection type_from

 \par
-Extracts the type from a \ref type_.
+Extracts the `type` from a struct.
 \snippet Test_TMPLDocumentation.cpp tmpl::type_from

 \remark
-This function will work on any class with a `type` type alias, but should only be used with \ref type_ for clarity.
+This function will work on any class with a `type` type alias, but, when used outside of a metafunction, it should only be used with \ref type_ for clarity.

 \subsubsection wrap